puniverse/comsat/docs/index.md

 ### Dropwizard

 [Dropwizard](http://dropwizard.io/) is a Java framework for developing ops-friendly, high-performance, RESTful web services.
-You can find sample for dropwizard-comsat application [here](https://github.com/puniverse/comsat/blob/master/comsat-dropwizard/src/test/java/co/paralleluniverse/fibers/dropwizard/MyDropwizardApp.java).
+You can find dropwizard-comsat sample application [here](https://github.com/puniverse/comsat/blob/master/comsat-dropwizard/src/test/java/co/paralleluniverse/fibers/dropwizard/MyDropwizardApp.java).

-In order to use dropwizaed in a Comsat environment, only few changes have to be made in the application declaration.
+In order to use dropwizard with fibers, only few changes have to be made in the application declaration.

-First the yaml configuration file:
+First the YAML configuration file:

 ~~~ yaml
 {% include_snippet server ./comsat-dropwizard/src/test/resources/server.yml %}
 ~~~

-The number of thread needed for comsat container is not high even if the number of concurrent connection is.
-You can leave it with 50 or 200 threads, but you should enlarge the queue size configuration in order to handle this amount of connection.
-You also have to configure apropriate requestLog appender or shut it down.
-Next is the httpClient configuration:
+The number of concurrent threads needed for the `comsat-dropwizard` container will be low even if the number of concurrent connection is high because threads will just hand the established connections to newly created fibers.
+50 to 200 threads will be enough but you should increase the queue size.
+You also need to configure an adequate `requestLog` appender (or disable it).
+Next is the `httpClient` configuration:

 ~~~ yaml
 {% include_snippet httpclient ./comsat-dropwizard/src/test/resources/server.yml %}
 ~~~

-Here also you should enlarge `maxConnections` properties to support many connections at the same time.
-The db configuration should be looked like this:
+You should also increase `maxConnections`.
+The DB configuration will look like this:

 ~~~ yaml
 {% include_snippet db ./comsat-dropwizard/src/test/resources/server.yml %}
 ~~~

-The `driverClass` has to point to the `co.paralleluniverse.fibers.jdbc.FiberDriver` class.
-The `url` has to be the url of your real datasource with the addition of 'fiber:' prefix, and as ussual you should include the driver of the your real datasource in your runtime classpath.
+The `driverClass` will be `co.paralleluniverse.fibers.jdbc.FiberDriver`.
+The `url` will be your real datasource's with the addition of the 'fiber:' prefix, and as usual you should include the DB driver in your runtime classpath.

-Now we can move to the code declaratations:
+As for the code:

 ~~~ java
 {% include_snippet app ./comsat-dropwizard/src/test/java/co/paralleluniverse/fibers/dropwizard/MyDropwizardApp.java %}
 ~~~

 Instead of extending the regular `io.dropwizard.Application` class, you should extend the Comsat's `FiberApplication`.
-Your regular `run` function should be slightly changed to be called `fiberRun`.
-The creation of httpClient should be done using the `FiberHttpClientBuilder` class and the creation of `jdbi` should be done using the `FiberDBIFactory` class.
+Your regular `run` function should be named `fiberRun` instead.
+The creation of the HTTP client should be through `FiberHttpClientBuilder` and the creation of `jdbi` should be through `FiberDBIFactory`.

 ### Spring

-[Spring Framework](http://projects.spring.io/spring-framework/) is a popular Dependency Injection engine; it integrates with many enterprise Java tools and libraries and complements them with new uniform and easy-to-use APIs.
+[Spring Framework](http://projects.spring.io/spring-framework/) is a popular Dependency Injection engine; it integrates with many enterprise Java tools and libraries and complements them with uniform and easy-to-use APIs.

 [Spring Boot](http://projects.spring.io/spring-boot/) adds fast project bootstrap facilities, convention over configuration, auto-configuration based on classpath (and other conditions) and embedded Tomcat and Jetty containers integration.
 It also provides [Actuator](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready), a set of ready-to-use facilities for production environments like auditing, health-checks, metrics and JMX monitoring/management through JMX's native protocol, HTTP, SSH or telnet.